akihikodaki/dts/test_plans/stats_checks_test_plan.rst

-RX-packets, RX-bytes, TX-packets and TX-bytes of each port stats, rx_good_packets and rx_good_bytes of each port xstats, tx_good_packets and tx_good_bytes of each port xstats, FVL does not support hardware per queue stats, so we won't check rx and tx per queue stats.
+RX-packets, RX-bytes, TX-packets and TX-bytes of each port stats, rx_good_packets and rx_good_bytes of each port xstats, tx_good_packets and tx_good_bytes of each port xstats, Intel® Ethernet 700 Series does not support hardware per queue stats, so we won't check rx and tx per queue stats.

 Test Case: PF xstatus Checks